Helsinki-NLP/shroom/index.md

 Mu-SHROOM stands for "**Mu**ltilingual **S**hared-task on **H**allucinations and **R**elated **O**bservable **O**vergeneration **M**istakes".
 Mu-SHROOM will invite participants to detect hallucination spans in the outputs of instruction-tuned LLMs in a multilingual context.
 This shared task builds upon our previous iteration, SHROOM, with a few key changes:
-- We're looking at multiple languages: Arabic (Modern standard), Chinese (Mandarin), English, Finnish, French, German, Italian, Spanish, and Swedish;
+- We're looking at multiple languages: Arabic (Modern standard), Chinese (Mandarin), English, Finnish, French, German, Hindi, Italian, Spanish, and Swedish;
 - We're now focusing on LLM outputs;
 - Participants will have to predict where the hallucination occurs.